uptoratlen/freeCommanderDownAndUp/README.md

   Hint: The "pip install chromedriver" will install the driver also, but may not work, as I expect the driver in the same folder as the .py file. and Pip places it somewhere in the system.
 I do it that way to keep my versions.
   ```
+Once started it will update the chromedriver by itself right after each start

 ## Edit freeCommanderDownAndUp_credential.json
 This is a not working sample! - You need of course a valid login.